choria-io/asyncjobs/overview/handlers-docker/index.md

 name: git.example.com/example

 # The version of github.com/choria-io/asyncjobs to use,
 # something go get would accept.
-Defeaults to the same
+Defaults to the same
 # as the CLI version
 asyncjobs: latest